freebasic/fbfrog/readme.txt

   - extern "C"/cdecl alias fixups
   - Realign commentary

-> Use a onewaystorage for token text.
-Then we don't need to worry about deallocating(), and tk_end() can easily clean it up too... we don't delete that many text tokens anyways (we /preserve/ most identifiers etc).
-  Now that token text is never deleted we can also use a hash to hash token text and save some memory.
 > Make each TK_SPACE correspond to a single space -- that's just easier for everything, including overhead space removal
 > Change insert_spaced_token() to be smarter and only insert space to separate